aditicodesss/codehaven/README.md

 ## 🚀 How to View
 1. Download this repository (Code → Download ZIP)
-2. Open the index.html file in any web browser
+2. Open the html file in any web browser

 ---